EBMOfficial/Linus-Bot-Tips/README.md

 Credits:
 - EBMOfficial (EBMOfficial#0545 on Discord, contact me if the bot shits bricks)
-- Mexasiclan (Mexasicalan#0547 on Discord, occasional contributor, full-time comic relief for whenever I wanted to drink blinker fluid.)
+- Mexasicalan (Mexasicalan#0547 on Discord, occasional contributor, full-time comic relief for whenever I wanted to drink blinker fluid.)
 - The makers of all of the brilliant packages that make many functions possible.
 Those packages can be found in package.json

 Subscribe to my YouTube channel at https://www.youtube.com/c/EpicBoomerMoments.